 One of the most exciting parts of my work is that no day is the same.
 We could be looking at casework about a particular drug or poison or it could be a newer emerging poison.
 We have to have good written skills to produce reports that are suitable to go to court.

-My advice to anyone considering toxicology as a career is that you should study a background science first of all and then specialise.
+My advice to anyone considering toxicology as a career is that you should study a background science first and then specialise later on.
 If you are studying chemistry or physics you might want to study the toxicity of isotopes.
 If you are studying biochemistry then you might be interested in how chemicals react within tissues.
 If you study biology then you might be interested in how toxicology reacts on certain species.

 Probably the best bit of advice I’ve been given in my career is to be determined, don’t give up.
 If you always try hard and work hard no matter how you’re feeling opportunities will eventually come your way.